ISTQB Foundation Course + Exam

 ISTQB Foundation Certification

-The updated ISTQB Software Testing Foundation Course has been updated recently and includes the fundamental principles of software testing and different testing terminology and techniques.
-The course covers the learning objectives and prepares the candidates for their certification exam on the third day of the course.
+The ISTQB software testing foundation level certification course has been updated recently and includes the fundamental principles of software testing and different testing terminology and techniques.
+The course covers the learning objectives and prepares the candidates for the certification exam.
 The course fee includes the ISTQB official certification exam cost.

-ISTQB Foundation Certification provides essential skills and knowledge needed to work as a software testing professional.
-The ISTQB foundation certificate in software testing is the entry-level certification, designed for people entering the field and for experienced practitioners wishing to start moving up the ladder of ISTQB advanced-level certifications.
+ISTQB Foundation Certification provides essential skills, knowledge and understanding of software testing needed to work as a software testing professional in Australia.
+The ISTQB foundation certificate in software testing is the entry-level certification designed for people entering the field and for experienced practitioners wishing to start moving up the ladder of ISTQB advanced-level certifications.
 After passing the ISTQB foundation level exam you will join ISTQB certified testers list.

-The goals of ISTQB certification are to ensure a broad understanding of the fundamental best practices and key concepts in software testing and to provide a foundation for professional growth.
-ISTQB (International Software Testing Qualifications Board) is accountable for the ISTQB qualification assessment.
-ISTQB Certifications are designed to evaluate the knowledge of candidates in the area of software testing.
-We conduct the ISTQB certified tester computer-based exam through BCS and not the paper-based exam through ANZTB.
+ISTQB certification aims to provide a broad understanding of the fundamental best practices and key concepts in software testing and to provide a foundation for professional growth.
+ISTQB (International Software Testing Qualifications Board) and member boards are accountable for the ISTQB qualification assessment.
+ISTQB Certifications are designed to evaluate the knowledge of software testers in software testing.

 - High pass rate